sqlxpert/z-container-api-kafka-aws-terraform/README.md

     Periodic internal health checks, plus your occasional Web requests, should appear.

 11. Delete the infrastructure as soon as you are done experimenting.
-I chose low-cost options but they are not free.
+I selected low-cost options but they are not free.

     ```shell